-- 1) If a portion of a PARCEL of land is covered by a ZONING DISTRICT in which an OPEN SPACE SUBDIVISION is not permitted, this portion shall not be included in a proposed OPEN SPACE SUBDIVISION. - If a PARCEL of land is covered by more than one of the R-40, R-20 or R-12 ZONING DISTRICTS, and more than fifty (50) percent of the PARCEL lies in the more restrictive district, the more restrictive regulations shall apply to the entire PARCEL.
-[Amended 03-23-10 per Planning Board] - 3) FRONTAGE requirements shall not apply to cluster SUBDIVISIONS.
+- (1) If a portion of a PARCEL of land is covered by a ZONING DISTRICT in which an OPEN SPACE SUBDIVISION is not permitted, this portion shall not be included in a proposed OPEN SPACE SUBDIVISION. - (2) If a PARCEL of land is covered by more than one of the R-40, R-20 or R-2012 ZONING DISTRICTS, and more than fifty (50) percent of the PARCEL lies in the more restrictive district, the more restrictive regulations shall apply to the entire PARCEL. - (3) FRONTAGE requirements shall not apply to cluster SUBDIVISIONS.
 Nevertheless, paved access suitable for emergency vehicles, and approved by the PLANNING BOARD, shall provide access from a city STREET or state highway to each of the units with the SUBDIVISION.
-All accessways shall be privately owned and comply with the private drive standards specified in Chapter 149, Site Review, of the Code of the City of Dover. - 4) Notwithstanding the dimensional requirements outlined above, structures or DWELLING UNITS in a proposed OPEN SPACE SUBDIVISION must maintain the following minimum buffer distances from existing structures, DWELLING UNITS and external boundaries: [Added 04-25-00 per Planning Board]
+All accessways shall be privately owned and comply with the private drive standards specified in Chapter 149, Site Review, of the Code of the City of Dover. - (4) Notwithstanding the dimensional requirements outlined above, structures or DWELLING UNITS in a proposed OPEN SPACE SUBDIVISION must maintain the following minimum buffer distances from existing structures, DWELLING UNITS and external boundaries:

-ZONING DISTRICT MINIMUM DISTANCE FROM EXISTING STRUCTURES OF DWELING UNITS MINIMUM DISTANCE FROM EXTERNAL BOUNDARIES
+ZONING MINIMUM DISTANCE MINIMUM DISTRICT FROM EXISTING DISTANCE FROM

+STRUCTURES OF DWELING UNITS EXTERNAL BOUNDARIES

 R-40 100 Feet 50 Feet

 R-20 75 Feet 40 Feet

-R-12 50 Feet 30 Feet
+R-2012 50 Feet 30 Feet